 The Thesis and Dissertation Grant Program of the Philippine Statistical Research and Training Institute (PSRTI) is an assistance program designed to provide financial support to students taking up masters and doctorate programs in Statistics or other related courses to facilitate completion of their thesis or dissertation.

 This assistance program is made available primarily to upgrade the overall quality of statistical manpower in the country.
-It gives priority to graduate students whose studies focus on the improvement of the Philippine Statistical System (PSS) thereby encouraging the scholars to pursue studies concerning the development of the country’s statistical system.
+It gives priority to graduate students whose studies focus on the improvement of the Philippine Statistical System (PSS).

-3. In the event that the application is approved, the Monitoring Committee shall prepare the following:
+C. In the event that the application is approved, the TDGP Monitoring Committee shall prepare the following:

 Table 1.
 Timeline of Application Process